 Every year, the Department offers fellowships and scholarships in each of its three areas of strength: Neurophilosophy, Legal and Political Philosophy, and Kant and post-Kantian German philosophy.
-The Brains & Behavior Fellows receive an annual stipend of $15,000, and the Jean Beer Blumenfeld Scholar in Legal and Political Philosophy, and the Scholar in Kant and post-Kantian German philosophy each receive an annual stipend of $15,000.
+GSU’s Neuroscience Institute supports the Brains & Behavior Fellows, who receive an annual stipend of $15,000.
+The Jean Beer Blumenfeld Ethics Center helps support a Scholar in Legal and Political Philosophy, and a Scholar in Liberalism, for an outstanding student with a demonstrated interest in the arguments of historical or contemporary philosophical liberals (in the tradition of figures such as Locke, Smith, Hume, and Mill) about issues such as freedom, justice, political authority, social order, and related themes.
+Finally, the department supports a Scholar in Kant and post-Kantian German philosophy and sometimes offers Scholar positions to promising students with other interests.
+Scholars also each receive an annual stipend of $15,000.
 Applicants who wish to be considered should do the following: (i) send a writing sample that’s in the appropriate area, and (ii) check off in the on-line application that they wish to be considered for the particular fellowship or scholarship.
 Brains & Behavior Fellows have no teaching assistantship or research assistantship duties, and they are expected to enroll in the Neurophilosophy track of the graduate program.
-The Graduate Scholars in Legal and Political Philosophy and in Kant and post-Kantian German Philosophy receive a combination of fellowship (for the first two semesters) and assistantship (usually teaching Critical Thinking) in the following semesters.
-The department also sometimes offers Scholar positions to promising students with other interests.
+The Graduate Scholars receive a combination of fellowship (for the first two semesters) and assistantship (usually teaching Critical Thinking) in the following semesters.

 Please note that the deadline for applying for one of these specialized area aid slots is February 1: by this date we should have received all application materials.